Properties & Pathways

 Diminishing Value Method (or Diminishing Returns Method) – “Aggressive”

-Investors using this method will see a much larger depreciation amount in the early years of their investment.
+Investors using the diminishing value depreciation method will see a much larger depreciation amount in the early years of their investment.
 It’s the hard-hitting approach to reducing a property’s first few tax bills.

 But what does ‘diminishing’ mean?
 Well, depreciation on plant decreases in value every year, so claims drop each year until the asset value ‘runs out’.